WNBA's 8-year labor deal to hike average salary to $130,000 - WHIZ News

 “I call it historic,” WNBA Commissioner Cathy Engelbert said in a phone interview.
 “The CBA guarantees substantial (financial) increases.
 The way we are paying these players is different than the past. … The top couple players are tripling (in pay) where they were.
 Other players are making $200,000-300,000.
 The average will be over $130,000.
 Everyone gets an increase here.”

-The deal, which must be ratified by owners and players, calls for 50-50 revenue sharing starting in 2021, based on the league achieving revenue growth targets from broadcast agreements, marketing partnerships and licensing deals.
+The deal was overwhelmingly approved by players and must still be ratified by owners.
+It calls for 50-50 revenue sharing starting in 2021, based on the league achieving revenue growth targets from broadcast agreements, marketing partnerships and licensing deals.

 “I was adamant on the 50-50 target,” Engelbert said.
 “The league and players work together to market this league so we can share revenue with the players.
 We have to hit some targets.”